entelognathus/Lungfish-phylogeny/character list of lungfishes 2024.md

 178. Petrodentine: (0) absent; (1) present.
 > - Challands *et al*., (2019; char.
 101).
-> - Cui *et al*., (2022):" Petrodentine is a highly mineralized tissue noticeably analogous to that of enameloid, and is deposited intermittently in a proximal direction by the sole participation of mesenchymal petroblasts."
+> - Cui *et al*.
+(2022): "Petrodentine is a highly mineralized tissue noticeably analogous to that of enameloid, and is deposited intermittently in a proximal direction by the sole participation of mesenchymal petroblasts."

 179. Sharp “additive” mesial and posterior edges on tooth plates: (0) absent; (1) present.
 > - Challands *et al*., (2019; char.
 102).